 Let’s start with a bit of neutral news that is bad in the context of natural deodorant recommendations: Everyone’s microbiome is unique, and as such, they all respond differently to things like — yes — natural deodorant.
-I’m sorry.
-I know that’s a sort of a down note on which to begin an ostensibly authoritative recommendation of natural deodorants.
+We’re sorry.
+We know that’s a sort of a down note on which to begin an ostensibly authoritative recommendation of natural deodorants.
 But in the course of our deodorant testing, we found that the consensus wasn’t as strong for these as it was for, say, kitchen sponges.
 With that being said, we think that EO Organic Deodorant Spray is the best low-price choice for the largest number of sweaty people.

 This spray consists of organic alcohol (sugar cane ethanol, to be precise), purified water, and an essential oil blend that varies depending on the scent.
 That’s it!
 And while alcohol — which kills stank-causing germs — can be an irritant for sensitive skin, our designated sensitive-skin tester (whose pits balked at baking soda) found EO to be pleasantly gentle.
 It comes in four scents: lavender, citrus, vetiver, and tea tree.
 The smells are subtle, and more like a nice cologne than a traditional deodorant or antiperspirant (though when it came to vetiver, our testers were divided: Some loved it, and some found it too medicinal).